katknow/Drafts/persistentidentifiers.md

 ## General Settings

-After installation, _Persistent Identifiers_ should appear in the left nav bar under **Modules**.
-The _Settings_ subpage features general settings:
+After installation, _Persistent Identifiers_ should appear in the left-hand navigation under **Modules**.
+The _Settings_ subpage features general settings, including:

 + **PID Service:** Select which of the available PID services to use for minting or extraction.
 Only one PID service may be used at a time to mint and assign PIDs to items.
 + **Assign PID to New Items:** Check this box to automatically newly mint or extract an existing PID and assign to every new item in Omeka S, whether it is created in Omeka S or imported.